Colin Kaepernick Still Training Despite Seeming Exile From NFL

 Kaepernick reports for training each morning with his coach, Josh Hidalgo, who is the Head of Sports Performance at the Sports Center NYC.
 “Five A.M. on the dot we are on the field, warming up, sprint work, conditioning, throwing, lifting, and stretching,” Hidalgo said.
 “Then immediately after Kap’s training is done he is off to meetings.
 Then we are back at it five A.M. on the dot.”

 Kaepernick has not played professional football since the 2016 season.
 That was the year that Kaepernick became a controversial national figure when he elected to kneel for the national anthem in protest of racial injustice in the United States.
 Kaepernick began by sitting on the bench during the playing of the anthem in the third 49ers preseason game.
-When asked about it by reporters afterwards, Kaepernick said “I am not going to stand up to show pride in a flag for a country that that oppresses black people and people of color.
+When asked about it by reporters afterwards, Kaepernick said, “I am not going to stand up to show pride in a flag for a country that oppresses black people and people of color.
 To me, this is bigger than football and it would be selfish on my part to look the other way.
 There are bodies in the street and people getting paid leave and getting away with murder.”
-The next week, in an attempt to show respect for for members of the U.S. military while still protesting American social conditions, Kaepernick kneeled during the anthem instead of sitting.
+The next week, in an attempt to show respect for members of the U.S. military while still protesting American social conditions, Kaepernick kneeled during the anthem instead of sitting.
 He revealed that former NFL player and U.S. military veteran Nate Boyer was the genesis of the idea.

 Public opinion on Kaepernick’s protest was notably divided.
 Many athletes soon followed his lead and began to kneel in protest, some veterans spoke out in his defense, and over the ensuing weeks his jersey became the top seller at the NFL shop site.
-Others vilified him, as NFL players anonymously voted him the Most Disliked Player In The NFL, his jersey was burned in effigy, faced public criticism from personalities ranging from play-by-play announcer Boomer Esiason to U.S. President Donald Trump, and received death threats.
+Others vilified him, as NFL players anonymously voted him the Most Disliked Player In The NFL.
+His jersey was also burned in effigy, and he faced public criticism from personalities ranging from play-by-play announcer Boomer Esiason to U.S. President Donald Trump.
+He’s also received death threats.

 Perhaps more importantly, NFL television ratings suffered a precipitous drop as fans refused to watch games in protest of the anthem protest.
 Following that 2016 season, Kaepernick exercised his option to leave the San Francisco 49ers to become a free agent, but no team signed him.